FAIRplus/the-fair-cookbook/docs/content/recipes/findability/identifiers.md

 *For more details, see the [Identifier Resolution Services recipe](./identifier-services/id-resolution.html).*

 #### Identifier Equivalence/Mapping Services
+##### Persistent Identifier Services

+A special form of resolution service are known as persistent identifier services.
+These services provide a permanent URL for a resource.
+When an address is accessed, the client is redirected to the current location for the resource.
+The two most widely used services are PURL (https://purl.org) and w3id (https://w3id.org).

 The consequence of each database minting their own identifiers is that we end up with a large number of identifiers notionally for the same concept.
 Although in reality there will be subtle differences, e.g. a chemical may be different salt form, which may affect applications using the data.